The Geisha of Kanazawa

 Geigi Practice & Experience

 Mid-summer months have always been “off-season” for geisha performances.
-The geigi take a break from make-up and fine kimono for something more relaxed while they prepare for the coming season.
-Kanazawa’s most recent edition to its many performance opportunities has taken advantage of this time with “Geigi Practice & Experience.”
+The geigi take a break from make-up and fine kimono for something more relaxed while they prepare for the coming high season.
+Kanazawa’s most recent addition to its many geisha performance opportunities has taken advantage of this time with “Geigi Practice & Experience.”

-See geisha as they work during daylight hours, with natural hair and make up and traditional casual kimono.
-Observe their practice time and join them for some taiko drumming for a very affordable price.
-Attendance is accepted by application only, through their official website.
+At this event, you can see geisha as they are during daylight hours, with natural hair and make up and traditional casual yukata, and even join their practice sessions.
+The price is very affordable, though attendance is accepted by application only.

 Appointments

 As you may already know, private appointments are hard to come by.
 You must be introduced to the geisha by an already trusted client to become one yourself.
-Geiko bars are somewhat more lenient, but new guests are still treated cautiously and introduced by current ones.
-Nevertheless, a more personal experience can be found for those who know where to look…
+Geiko bars are somewhat more lenient, but new guests are still treated cautiously and only introduced by current ones.

 In Kanazawa House

-One of the newest editions to Kanazawa’s geisha performance events is that put on by In Kanazawa House.
-Originally a traditional dye shop, this beautiful building now hosts limited-seating cultural events.
-Their “Geisha (Geigi) Performance & Dance Experience” is considerably pricier than others, but the cost covers a kaiseki-style meal of local cuisine, including drinks.
-Most importantly, it also covers translation assistance while getting to speak face-to-face with the geiko at your table.
+One of the newest additions to Kanazawa’s geisha performance events is that put on by In Kanazawa House.
+Their “Geisha (Geigi) Performance & Dinner Experience” is the most expensive in the city but covers a kaiseki-style meal of local cuisine and translation assistance while getting to speak face-to-face with the geisha at your table.

 Advance reservation and payment by credit card or PayPal is required.
-The current schedule can be found on their official website.
-As the venue is still starting up with this and its cooking event, check back frequently for future updates.
+Current availability can be found on their official website.

 Kikumi, Japanese Fine Dining